ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 description.
 The process of determining what senses are important for a given scene is heavily influenced by its dynamic.

-### Dynamics
+### Character Dynamics

-When it comes to defining the dynamic you have with your partner, begin by considering the sort of emotional flow state that exists between you two.
+When it comes to defining the dynamic your character has with your partner, begin by considering the sort of emotional flow state that exists between them.
 How do you treat them?
 How do they treat you?
 How does your treatment of one another affect the emotional climate of the scene?
 Most importantly, how does that color your actions?
 For instance, a gentle make-out session by the fireplace should have a kiss described very differently than a kiss had during a high-octane episode of wrestling intercourse.
 It is ultimately the same action---a simple kiss---but since the dynamic between you and your partner is very different in each of these situations (gentle vs high-octane), you are likely to trend towards softer or more abrasive language in order to reinforce that prevailing sense of emotion.
 This is how dynamics influence your details.

 For the former gentle scene, a good line might be "You gently press your lips up against hers, the warmth of her touch spreading across your face